-Parents are collectively scratching their heads this morning asking, “wait what’s in my baby’s food?’” after a new Congressional Report shed light into the dangerous amounts of heavy metal contaminants found in many popular baby food brands.
+Parents are collectively scratching their heads this morning asking, “wait what’s in my baby’s food?’” after a Congressional Report shed light into the dangerous amounts of heavy metal contaminants found in many popular baby food brands.

 The report, covered by almost every major news outlet in the U.S., dug into the discrepancies between the amount of heavy metals that these baby food companies reported in each ingredient and additive vs. the total amount of heavy metals found in the finished baby food product.
 The report showed that finished products made for infants when tested had concerningly high heavy metals levels.

 - The FDA’s legal standards regarding heavy metals in baby foods

 - Do parents need to be worried about heavy metals in infant formula?

 - Does the FDA have a set standard for heavy metals in baby formula?

 - Does the EU have stricter standards for heavy metals in baby food than the US?